 Attend prescribed Health & Safety training programmes relevant to their undertakings and position within the company.

-Assist with the weekly fire alarm test and record on the weekly record sheet.
+Assist with the weekly fire alarm test, monthly fire check sheet and record on the weekly record sheet.

 Take appropriate and effective action if a fire occurs.

 Ensure that escape routes are kept clear.